aws/copilot-cli/STYLE_GUIDE.md

 Typically, for listing or showing a resource we write a table to  `stdout`.
 For mutation commands, we write the prompts and diagnostic messages to `stderr` and at the end write the id of the resources created to `stdout`.

+## Screen sizes
+By default most terminals default to [80x24 character screens](https://softwareengineering.stackexchange.com/questions/148754/why-is-24-lines-a-common-default-terminal-height).
+Break your sentences such that they don't go beyond 80 characters in a single line.
+Otherwise, new line breaks might be oddly placed in screens of varying sizes.
+While displaying [progress](#progress), don't show more than 24 lines at a time.
+Otherwise, the cursor won't be able to move above 24 lines and you'll have truncated progress events.

 ## Output
 ### Colors